j-yaa/j-yaa/README.md

 ### 🚀 Currently...
 - 🎓 Grinding to meet the cutoff for the CompTech major.
-- ⚙️ Learning the absolute basics of C++.
+- ⚙️ Learning C++.
 Mostly just trial, errors, and a lot of debugging.
-- 🕹️ Hardware is mostly theory for me right now.
-I have the knowledge, I just need to get more hands-on practice.
+- 🕹️ Practicing Soldering with precision, and learning circuit designs.

 ### 🎯 Goals for this year
 - [ ] Actually build a project instead of just thinking about building a project.